Own-Data-Privateer/hoardy-web/tool/README.md

   - `-z, --zero-terminated`
   : print absolute paths of newly produced or replaced files terminated with `\0` (NUL) bytes

-- replay what:
+- for each URL, index and replay:
-  - `--no-replay`
+  - `--nearest DATETIME`
-  : disable replay functionality, makes this into an archive-only server, like `hoardy-web-sas` is
+  : ... only the visit closest to the given `DATETIME` value; if `--to` is set, each new archival will also update the index, replacing old reqres with new reqres if their `stime` is closer to `DATETIME`; the `DATETIME` uses the same format as the `--before` option above (which see), except if some parts of the date are not specified, the `DATETIME` is instead parsed as a time interval and the middle point of that interval is then taken as the resulting value, e.g.:
+    - `2024` becomes `2024-07-02 00:00:00` (which is the exact middle point of that year),
+    - `2024-12-31` becomes `2024-12-31 12:00:00`,
+    - `2024-12-31 10` becomes `2024-12-31 10:30:00`,
+    - `2024-12-31 10:01` becomes `2024-12-31 10:01:30`,
+    - `2024-12-31 10:01:02` becomes `2024-12-31 10:01:02.5`;
   - `--oldest`
-  : for each URL, index and replay only the oldest visit; if `--to` is set, archiving a new visit for a URL will keep the indexed and replayable version as-is
-  - `--nearest INTERVAL_DATE`
-  : for each URL, index and replay only the visit closest to the given `INTERVAL_DATE` value; if `--to` is set, archiving a new visit for a URL will replace the indexed and replayable version if `INTERVAL_DATE` is in the future and keep it as-is otherwise; the `INTERVAL_DATE` is parsed as a time interval the middle point of which is taken as target value; e.g., `2024` becomes `2024-07-02 00:00:00` (which is the exact middle point of that year), `2024-12-31` becomes `2024-12-31 12:00:00`, `2024-12-31 12` -> `2024-12-31 12:30:00`, `2024-12-31 12:00` -> `2024-12-31 12:00:30`, `2024-12-31 12:00:01` -> `2024-12-31 12:00:01.5`, etc
+  : ... only the oldest visit; an alias for `--nearest @-inf` (which see)
   - `--latest`
-  : {fiar} the latest visit; if `--to` is set, archiving a new visit for a URL will replace the indexed and replayable version with a new one
+  : ... only the latest visit; an alias for `--nearest @+inf` (which see)
   - `--all`
-  : index and replay all visits to all available URLs; if `--to` is given, archiving a new visit for a URL will update the index and make the new visit available for replay; default
+  : ... all available visits; if `--to` is set, each new archival will also be added to the index and made available for replay; default
+  - `--no-replay`
+  : disable replay functionality completely, making this instance into an archive-only server, like `hoardy-web-sas` is

 - replay how:
   - `--web`